 Dismissing your domestic helper will have an impact on her career prospects and on the family she is supporting back home.
-If you are relocating or suddenly no longer have the financial means, or if you are moving into a smaller apartment, you may unfortunately have no other option.
+If you are relocating or suddenly no longer have the financial means, or if you are moving into a smaller apartment, you may have no other options.
 But if you are terminating her contract for other reasons, the decision should not be taken lightly and you should consider:

 If you have not, she may not be aware that you are unhappy with her.